archiegoodman2/primality_test/README.md

   2. a negative number below 10
   3. a very large positive number - to test performance
   4. a negative numebr greatly below zero

+The idea for this came from a kata on CodeWars.